louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 In-home business and businessowners policies (BOPs) are sold as package poli- cies but do not include coverage for workers’ injuries.

-## Other Types of Business Coverages
+## Other Types of Startrek Business Coverages
 The first four coverages discussed below are different types of liability insurance policies available to businesses.
 The fifth is a form of life insurance.
 There are also specialized liability policies geared to specific types of businesses.